MrNova420/verus-mining-termux/README.md

 # Verus Mining Program for Termux

 An automated Verus Coin mining solution designed for mobile devices using Termux.
-This program includes features such as auto-setup, auto-start, and GitHub sync for mining stats.
+This program includes features such as auto-setup, auto-start, and GitHub sync for mining stats. in Beta satge could be currulty not working for a short time.

 ## Features
 - Fully automated setup and configuration